-If any of these changes happen for a drug you are taking (but not because of a market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
-Until that date, you probably won't see any increase in your payments or any added restriction to your use of the drug.
-You will not get direct notice this year about changes that do not affect you.
-However, on January 1 of the next year, the changes will affect you, and it is important to check the Drug List in the new benefit year for any changes to drugs.
+If any of these changes happen for a drug you are taking (except for market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
+Until that date, you probably won't see any increase in your payments or any added restrictions to your use of the drug.

+We will not tell you about these types of changes directly during the current plan year.
+You will need to check the Drug List for the next plan year (when the list is available during the open enrollment period) to see if there are any changes to the drugs you are taking that will impact you during the next plan year.

 Section 7 What types of drugs are not covered by the plan?

-Section 7.1 Types of drugs we do not cover

-This section tells you what kinds of prescription drugs are "excluded."
+Section 7.1 Types of drugs we do not cover This section tells you what kinds of prescription drugs are "excluded."
 This means Medicare does not pay for these drugs.
 If you get drugs that are excluded, you must pay for them yourself.
-We won't pay for the drugs that are listed in this section.
-The only exception: If the requested drug is found upon appeal to be a drug that is not excluded under Part D and we should have paid for or covered it because of your specific situation.
-(For information about appealing a decision we have made to not cover a drug, go to Chapter 9, Section 6.5 in this booklet.)

-Here are three general rules about drugs that Medicare drug plans will not cover under Part D:

-- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Generally, coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
-If the use is not supported by any of these references, then our plan cannot cover its "off-label use."

-Also, by law, these categories of drugs are not covered by Medicare drug plans:

-- Non-prescription drugs (also called over-the-counter drugs) - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms

-- Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale
+If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
+(For information about appealing a decision, go to Chapter 9.)
+Here are four general rules about drugs that Medicare drug plans will not cover under Part D: ☐ Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. ☐ Our plan cannot cover a drug purchased outside the United States or its territories. ☐ Our plan usually cannot cover off-label use.
+"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. □ Coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+In addition, by law, the following categories of drugs are not covered by Medicare drug plans: □ Non-prescription drugs (also called over-the-counter drugs). ☐ Drugs used to promote fertility. ☐ Drugs used for the relief of cough or cold symptoms. ☐ Drugs used for cosmetic purposes or to promote hair growth. ☐ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. ☐ Drugs used for the treatment of sexual or erectile dysfunction. ☐ Drugs used for treatment of anorexia, weight loss, or weight gain.
+Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.